BlakeBild/Tiny_Monster_Trainer/README.md

 Updates as of 01/17/23:
 Changed how monster stats are generated to make monsters scale better.
-Made it so that there tamable stats are different from their generated stats used in battle.
+Made it so that their tamable stats are different from their generated stats used in battle.

 Updates as of 01/17/23: